Hicks photo

 **** co-advised with Elaine Shi

 I have also worked closely with Kelsey Fulton and Dan Votipka (advised by Michelle Mazurek), Aravind Machiry (PhD student interned at UMD, advised by Giovanni Vigna and Chris Kruegel at UCSB), Niki Vazou (postdoc supervised by David Van Horn), David Darais (advised by David Van Horn), Andrew Miller (co-advised with Jon Katz and Elaine Shi), Avik Chaudhuri, Mike Furr, David An, and Elnatan Reisner (advised by Jeff Foster), Adam Bender (advised by Bobby Bhattacharjee), Jaime Spacco (advised by Bill Pugh), and Suriya Subramanian (advised by Kathryn McKinley while at UT Austin).
 I have previously advised Willem Wyndham, Jonathan Turpie (now at Amazon), Brian Corcoran (now at Palantir), Eric Hardisty, and James Rose (now at Google).
 I've also worked with post-grad Patrick Jenkins, undergrad Jeff Meister, and high school students, Ted Smith (from Walt Whitman High), and Yael Pinsky, George Klees, Matt McCutchen, and Cody Burton (from Montgomery Blair).
-Both Ted and Matt later became undergraduate students in our Department and Ted, Matt, and Cody all went to graduate school (at UMass, MIT CSAIL, and MIT Physics, respectively).
+Both Ted and Matt later became undergraduate students at UMD and Ted, Matt, and Cody all went to graduate school (at UMass, MIT CSAIL, and MIT Physics, respectively).
+I ended up working with Matt at Correct Computation.

 Teaching